Skip to content Skip to footer navigation

 60cm wide models

 These units are a common size and suit most kitchens.
 They typically have four cooking zones or burners, but only three out of four pots fit comfortably – there can be restricted access to some burners due to the smaller surface area.
-They either have a gas or an electric oven that can include simple function settings right up to all the multi-function settings you could possibly need.
+They either have a gas or electric oven that can include simple function settings right up to all the multi-function settings you could possibly need.

 90cm wide models

 These are fairly popular with the option of a fashionable, commercial stainless steel look.
 They're multi-functional with an all-in-one combined grill.
-Or there's the old world charm of the enamel-coated traditional cookers available in an array of colours with old fashioned fittings.
-They come in one, two or three door ovens, usually with a separate grill, smaller main oven and a tall oven.
+Or there's the old world charm of the enamel-coated traditional cookers available in an array of colours with old-fashioned fittings.
+They come in one-, two- or three-door ovens, usually with a separate grill, smaller main oven and a tall oven.

 These ovens may be a case where appealing aesthetics triumph over optimum functionality.
 As impressive as they look, they can be expensive.
 These ranges have either five or six hotplates/burners with the option of flexi zones or fish burners.